"The Crown" Announces Its Return Date With First Look At Olivia Colman As Queen

-The U.K. may not celebrate Thanksgiving, but they're definitely giving us something to be thankful for this November.
-Netflix has announced that The Crown's third season will premiere on November 17, and has also dropped a sneak peek of its new star, Olivia Colman.
+Clear your schedule and ready your watch list.
+Netflix has announced that The Crown's third season will premiere on 17th November, and has also dropped a sneak peek of its new star, Olivia Colman.

 Advertisement